Quinoa Tabbouleh

 • Bring quinoa and 2 cups of water to a boil in a medium saucepan over high heat.
 Once boiling, reduce heat to medium-low, cover, and simmer until quinoa is tender, about 10-15 minutes.
 Remove from heat and let stand, covered, for 5 minutes.
 Fluff with a fork.
 Let quinoa cool completely.

 • Once quinoa is cool, transfer to a large bowl.
-Add parsley, mint, tomatoes, cucumber and red onion into the bowl and toss to combine.
+Add parsley, mint, tomatoes, cucumber and red onion and toss to combine.

 Notes